Characterizing simulation relations through control architectures in abstraction-based control: Construction

 \end{pf}

-The choice of $F_2^{\ASRBB}(x_2, u_2) = \{h_2^{\ASRBB}(x_2,u_2)\}$ results in a deterministic abstraction as illustrated in Figure~\ref{fig:Example_ASRBB_ASRB} (left).
+The choice of $F_2^{\ASRBB}(x_2, u_2) = h_2^{\ASRBB}(x_2,u_2)$ results in a deterministic abstraction as illustrated in Figure~\ref{fig:Example_ASRBB_ASRB} (left).
 In this context, constructing $\Sys_2^{\ASRBB}$ involves low computational complexity.
 Designing an abstract transition only requires computing the trajectory of a single point $f(x_2,u_2)$ and identifying the closest grid point.
-However, unlike other approaches, this method requires a strong assumption on the system's stability, specifically incremental stability ($\rho<1$).
-In~\cite[Section 6]{calbert2024dionysos}, the authors construct a feedforward abstraction relation $\Sys_2^{\ASRBB}$ for an incrementally stable dynamical system, specifically a DC-DC converter defined in~\cite[Section 4.2]{rungger2016scots}, and illustrate the speed-up in the construction of the abstraction resulting from this efficient implementation of $h_2^{\ASRBB}$.
-Most abstractions based on approximate bisimulation~\cite{girard2009approximately} are specific instances of $\ASRBB$.
+However, unlike other approaches, this method requires a strong assumption on the system's stability, specifically incremental stabilizability ($\rho<1$).
+In~\citet[Section 6]{calbert2024dionysos}, the authors construct a feedforward abstraction relation $\Sys_2^{\ASRBB}$ for an incrementally stabilizable dynamical system, specifically a DC-DC converter defined in~\citet[Section 4.2]{rungger2016scots}, and illustrate the speed-up in the construction of the abstraction resulting from this efficient implementation of $h_2^{\ASRBB}$.